zumasys/docs/site/jbase/tools-and-utilities/list-open-files/README.md

 ## Description

-The **LIST-OPEN-FILES** utility can be used to list details of how many files are open by port number.
+The **LIST-OPEN-FILES** utility can be used to list details of what files are open by port number.

 ## Sntax Elements